codee-com/open-catalog/Checks/PWR003/README.md

 ### Relevance

-Explicitly declaring properties about the functions called in the code provides valuable hints that can ease data flow analysis and optimizations for both the compiler and the developer.
-Determining whether a function is pure can be a challenging and time-consuming task, especially in complex codebases.
+Explicitly declaring properties about the functions called in the code provides valuable hints that help both the compiler and the developer better understand program semantics and data flow.
+Determining whether a function is pure can be a difficult and time-consuming task, especially in complex codebases.

-For that matter, one of the biggest challenges of parallel programming is the correct management of data scoping; i.e., how to handle all the variables in the code effectively, to avoid common pitfalls like race conditions.
-Insights such as annotating pure functions can be incredibly helpful in this context.
+One of the main challenges in large software projects is the correct management of data scoping and side effects; that is, handling variables in a way that avoids unintended interactions and non-obvious bugs.
+Insights such as annotating pure functions can be particularly helpful in this context.

 ### Code example